RyanAlbertson/Algorithm_Visualizer/README.md

 <a id="setup"></a>
 ## Setup
-[Here is the download](https://github.com/ryanalbertson/Algorithm_Visualizer/releases) for the application.
-Look for _Algorithm Visualizer.exe_ under _Assets_.
+[Here is the download](https://github.com/RyanAlbertson/Algorithm_Visualizer/releases/tag/v1.0.4) for the application.
+Look for _Algorithm.Visualizer.exe_ under _Assets_.

 If you don't currently have Java SE 11 (or newer) installed on your system, then please install the [JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

 This application also uses [JGraphT](https://jgrapht.org), but it's included with the download.

-The application is launched by executing _Algorithm Visualizer.exe_
+The application is launched by executing _Algorithm.Visualizer.exe_

 <a id="features"></a>